Editorial Standards

 Where Form 8879-PE Fits in a Reliable Tax Workflow

 Let’s connect this to a specific pinch you can fix right now.
 Form 8879-PE is the IRS e-file Signature Authorization for Form 1065.
-A general partner or LLC member manager signs it to authorize the ERO to use a PIN and file the partnership return electronically.
+A general partner or LLC member manager signs it to authorize the ERO to use a PIN and file the partnership return electronically (when the filing is an Administrative Adjustment Request rather than a Form 1065 return, the Partnership Representative, or the Designated Individual if the PR is an entity, signs instead of a partner).
 The IRS allows electronic signatures on the 8879 series, which means you can collect, verify, and file without the back-and-forth that derails timelines in March.
 Build a standard, audited process for 8879-PE, store it with the workpapers, and make its status visible in your tracker.

 A Clean, Repeatable SOP for Form 8879-PE